yzmyyff/Freebase-to-Neo4j/README.md

 ## Freebase dump used is based on:
             https://github.com/percyliang/sempre

-It is a canonicalized and scaled down dump
+It is a canonicalized and scaled down dump.
+It's format like **freebase/data/tutorial.ttl** in sempre project.

 ## Easy setup